SMART CONTRACT SECURITY AUDIT FOR AURORA

 NEED A SMART CONTRACT AUDIT TOO?
 CHECK ALL BLAIZE SECURITY SERVICES.

-In line with the assessment, Aurora’s smart contracts have no critical security problems.
+Aurora’s smart contracts have no critical security problems in line with the assessment.
 The code is high-quality, well-documented, and has good native test coverage.
 All unclear or suspicious functionality was verified with the Aurora team and fully covered with additional tests.
-All found issues connected to the problems with funds flow and incorrect rewards schedules were successfully resolved by the Aurora team.
+Additionally, the Aurora team successfully resolved all found issues connected to the problems with funds flow and incorrect rewards schedules.

-Thus, according to the rules listed above, the level of overall Aurora smart contract security can be evaluated as Highly Secure, 9.9 out of 10.
+Thus, according to the above rules, we consider the overall Aurora smart contract security level as Highly Secure, 9.9 out of 10.

 The audit document with the full list of identified vulnerabilities and recommendations for their improvements can be found below:Aurora-smart-contract-audit_compressed